-The Youth Inclusion for Violence Prevention Project, a collaboration between The Centre for the Study of Violence and Reconciliation (CSVR) and Centre for Human Rights and Policy Studies investigates the role of public-sector employment and livelihood support programmes in promoting socio-economic inclusion of youth and preventing violence.
-It will provide an empirical analysis of the impact and potential of such programmes in South Africa and Kenya to document innovations in how such programmes engage youth and impact on violence prevention.
+Youth Inclusion for Violence Prevention The Youth Inclusion for Violence Prevention Project, a collaboration between The Centre for the Study of Violence and Reconciliation (CSVR) and Centre for Human Rights and Policy Studies investigated the role of public-sector employment and livelihood support programmes in promoting socio-economic inclusion of youth and preventing violence.
+An empirical analysis of the impact and potential of such programmes in South Africa and Kenya was done to document innovations in how such programmes engage youth and impact on violence prevention.